bhardwajRahul/bagel/README.md

 > What’s the correlation between current and voltage in the `/spot/status/battery_states` topic?

-> I think the IMU overheated at the end.
-Can you check the `HEAT` topic to confirm?
+> I think the robot hit a pothole.
+Can you check for sudden acceleration on the z-axis to confirm?

 > Can you help me tune the PID of my drone?